jtgry/blessyourheart/content/services.md

   image_alignment: right
   button_text:
   button_url:
-- template: block-feature
+- template: block-image
+  image_alignment: left
-  heading: In Home Design Services
+  heading: Home Design Services
-  intro: ''
   content: If decorating your own home is an overwhelming task for you, or you have
     a big event coming up that you’d like your home to be ready for, we would love the opportunity to design one wall to the entire home for you!
 We’ve included a gallery of some of the homes we’ve designed for you to see.
-  image: uploads/flower.jpg
+  image: uploads/IMG_7095-1.jpg
-  image_alignment: right
-  button_text: Gallery
-  button_url:
 type: page
 overlay: false